liciascl/Z01.1-2/docs-src/Projetos/F-Assembly.md

 ## Entendendo a Organização do Projeto

-A pasta do projeto E, no repositório Z01, possui a seguinte estrutura:
+A pasta do projeto F, no repositório Z01, possui a seguinte estrutura:

 ```
 F-Assembly/